Administration order

 Contents insurance

-A type of insurance that contributes towards the cost of repairing or replacing possessions if they are stolen, lost or damaged.
+A type of insurance that covers the cost of repairing or replacing items you own if they are stolen, lost, or damaged.
+The insurance may cover some or all of the cost.

 Contractual payment